san regis hotel paris

 Bon vivant: The most beautiful luxury hotels in Paris

-10 May 2023 | Updated on: 16 May 2023 |By Luxury London
+21 May 2024 | Updated on: 29 May 2024 |By Luxury London

 As the famous Audrey Hepburn quote goes, ‘Paris is always a good idea’.
 She’s right, but she also never said that (that honour actually goes to Julia Ormond in the 1995 remake of Sabrina).
 Just over two hours from London (thanks Eurostar), the home of Haute Couture, with gourmet food, world-renowned art, incredible live music and a rich cultural heritage waiting around each and every Haussmannian corner, makes a beautiful destination for weekend breaks and romantic jaunts alike.

-Hôtel Beauregard, 15h Arrondissement
+Hôtel Beauregard, 15th Arrondissement

-As of 1 March this year, Hôtel Beauregard became the fifth property of the Touriste portfolio in Paris but, for the first time, the group crossed the Seine to the Left Bank.
+As of last year, Hôtel Beauregard became the fifth property of the Touriste portfolio in Paris but, for the first time, the group crossed the Seine to the Left Bank.
 Based in the less-touristy 15th arrondissement, Hôtel Beauregard sits in an elegant six-storey Haussmannian with most of its 38 rooms boasting views across to the Eiffel Tower.
 Interior designer Chloé Nègre has married classic and contemporary influences to invoke Parisian clichés and nods to the Seventies across the six floors.
 While you’ll find the bar downstairs serving an elegant menu of wine and cocktails, you’ll have to venture out for the evening to sample traditional French fare.
 But that’s hardly a bad thing considering you’re in one of the culinary capitals of the world…

-From £115 per night, visit hotelbeauregard.fr
+From £115 per night

-Bulgari Hotel, 8th Arrondissemont
+Bulgari Hotel, 8th Arrondissement

 Set in a decommissioned 1970s post office on Avenue George V, in the heart of the Golden Triangle – Paris’s answer to Mayfair – the Bulgari Hotel is an elegant high-end hideaway just steps from the Champs Elysées.
 Housing 76 tech-forward rooms and suites – plus a vast €35,000-per-night penthouse, complete with panoramic city views and its own private roof terrace – each decked out in a signature blend of Franco-Italian glamour, this family- and pet-friendly palace is also home to a swanky state-of-the-art spa and capacious 25-metre underground swimming pool.